MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 ## <a name="to-create-a-purchase-allowance"></a>To create a purchase allowance

-If you receive items from your supplier that are not what you wanted, for example, if they are slightly damaged, the wrong colour or the wrong size, the supplier may offer you a purchase allowance.
+If you receive items from your vendor that are not what you wanted, for example, if they are slightly damaged, the wrong colour or the wrong size, the vendor may offer you a purchase allowance.

 You can post this reduced purchase cost as an item charge on a credit memo or return order and link it to the posted receipt.
 The following describes it for a purchase return order, but the same steps apply to a purchase credit memo.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Credit Memos**, and then choose the related link.
 2. Choose the **New** action to open a new empty purchase credit memo.
-3. Fill in the credit memo header with information about the supplier who sent you the purchase allowance.
+3. Fill in the credit memo header with information about the vendor who sent you the purchase allowance.
 4. On the **Lines** FastTab, in the **Type** field, select **Charge (Item)**.
 5. In the **No.** field, select the appropriate item charge value.